MirageNet/Mirage/doc/Articles/General/index.md

 <div class="mermaid">
 graph TD
     Obj[\Object Layer/] --> Msg
-    Msg[\Message Layer/] --> Transport
+    Msg[\Message Layer/] --> Socket
-    Transport[\Transport Layer/]
+    Socket[\Socket Layer/]
 </div>

 From the bottom up:

-## Transport Layer
+## Socket Layer

-The `Transport Layer` is concerned about sending and receiving bytes.
+The `Socket Layer` is concerned about sending and receiving bytes.
 It has no knowledge of what it is sending.
-There are several transport implementations.
-The default transport in Mirage is KCP.
+There are several socket factory implementations.
+The default socket factory in Mirage is UDPSocketFactory.

-If you want to implement a transport, create a class that extends <xref:Mirage.Transport>.
-It's primary responsibility is accepting and opening connections.
+If you want to implement a socket factory, create a class that extends <xref:Mirage.SocketLayer.SocketFactory>.
+It's primary responsibility is send and receive data.
-You will also need to create a class that represents a connection by implementing <xref:Mirage.IConnection>
+You will also need to create a class that represents a link between Mirage and the outside world by implementing `Mirage.SocketLayer.ISocket`.
+Reliability is handled on top of the factory by Mirage.

 ## Message Layer